remotesynth/certifiedfreshevents/content/events/moar-serverless-2022.md

 ## Schedule {#schedule}

 Moar Serverless will feature a full day of sessions running from 11am ET (GMT -4) until 5pm ET.
-Session details coming soon!
+We're still finalizing our schedule with more session details coming soon!

+{{< conf-schedule >}}

 ## Code of Conduct {#coc}